Seeed-Studio/wiki-documents/docs/Seeeduino_Lite.md

 ## Driver Installation
 ---

+!!!Note
+    If this is your first time using Arduino, we highly recommend you to refer to [Getting Started with Arduino](http://wiki.seeed.cc/Getting_Started_with_Arduino)

 Download the driver files from here [https://github.com/Seeed-Studio/Signed_USB_Serial_Driver](https://github.com/Seeed-Studio/Signed_USB_Serial_Driver).

 Connect Seeeduino Lite to your computer via a micro-USB wire.